The Bristal Assisted Living Blog

 Upper Delaware Scenic Byway

-The Upper Delaware Scenic Byway travels through more than a dozen small towns with beautiful architecture and quaint downtown areas.
+The Upper Delaware Scenic Byway travels through over a dozen small towns with beautiful architecture and quaint downtown areas.
 Scenic sites on the byway include the Hawk’s Nest and Roebling’s Delaware Aqueduct.
 Located in Sparrow’s Bush outside of Port Jervis, the Hawk’s Nest is one of the most scenic sections of the byway, offering travelers a stunning view of the Delaware River.
 The oldest suspension bridge in New York, Roebling’s Delaware Aqueduct connects the Delaware River and the Hudson Canal.
 It is open to foot traffic, making it a great place to stop and stretch your legs before continuing your trip.

 Related: 5 fun day trip destinations: Suffolk County >>